-EEH 700, Dissertation Guidance: Students may take up to 12 credits (no more than 10 credits per semester).
+\\EEH 700, Dissertation Guidance: Students may take up to 12 credits (no more than 10 credits per semester).
 A minimum of 1 credit hour must be taken.
 In the above scenario, the student has taken 2 credits of dissertation guidance.

-Note: The Comprehensive Examination (see details below) should be successfully completed at the end of Year 1.
-The Preliminary Examination is taken at the end of Year 2 (see details below).
-A maximum of 36 credit hours acquired in a relevant master's degree program or medical school??? may be transferred to the PhD.
+Note: The Preliminary Examination is taken at the end of Year 2 (see details below).
+A maximum of 36 credit hours acquired in a relevant master's degree program or medical school may be transferred to the PhD.